 Our Number Two Is Ristretto

 That means restricted.
-You’re getting a smaller, more robust espresso restricting how much water you are going to add.
+You're getting a smaller, more robust espresso restricting how much water you will add.

 There are a lot of misconceptions about the word "stronger" in coffee.